alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I had BI and Data Analytics class and did some labs too.

 **Thoughts**: It was a busy day, but I enjoy it.

+### Day 81: September 12, Friday

+**Today's Progress**: Today I had Mobile Graphical Interface Programming class, it was intense, we even used GitHub to get the code from the professor's repository.

+**Thoughts**: Today was a really good day.
+It was the first time we used GitHub in one of our classes, which made the proccess of accessing the professor's example code much easier.

+### Day 82: September 13, Saturday

+**Today's Progress**: Today I finished my notes for the classes I had this week.

+**Thoughts**: It was a busy day.
+There was a lot of material from the different classes, but it's finally finished.